OVO Hydro

 The OVO Hydro is a multi-purpose indoor arena located within the Scottish Event Campus in Glasgow, Scotland.

-The arena was initially named The Hydro after its main sponsor Scottish Hydro Electric.
-The arena was known as The SSE Hydro until October 2021, when it was announced that the name was to change to "OVO Hydro", after its new sponsor OVO Energy, with a focus on making the venue more sustainable.
+The arena was initially named The Scottish Hydro Arena after its main sponsor Scottish Hydro Electric.
+During construction, Scottish Hydro Electric was rebranded as SSE and the arena was known as The SSE Hydro when it opened until October 2021, when it was announced that the name was to change to "OVO Hydro", after its new sponsor OVO Energy, with a focus on making the venue more sustainable.
 The arena was officially opened on 30 September 2013, with a concert by Rod Stewart.

 The OVO Hydro arena is located adjacent to the SEC Centre and the SEC Armadillo and hosts international musical stars, global entertainment and sporting events; with a maximum capacity of 14,300 and aims to attract one million visitors each year.
 The arena was the largest entertainment venue in Scotland, before the opening of Aberdeen's P&J Live in 2019, and the fifth largest in the UK.

 History

 Development and planning

 Planning for The Hydro began some time in 2001 as the second redevelopment of the Queens Dock in Glasgow.
-In May 2003, a plan had been unveiled for an entertainment arena, holding 12,300 seated audience members and 2,000 standing.
+In May 2003, a plan had been unveiled for an entertainment arena, holding 12,300 seated audience members and an extra 2,000 standing.

-London-based architects Foster + Partners were appointed as the design team for the Hydro in May 2004, with Glasgow-based Elphinsone additionally appointed as the preferred developer for the site.
+London-based architects Foster + Partners were appointed as the design team for the Hydro in May 2004, with Glasgow-based Elphinstone additionally appointed as the preferred developer for the site.
 The design of the arena was finally released to the press in October 2005, and the SECC gained full planning consent for the arena by 2006.

 Construction

-Construction for the arena finally began in February 2011 by construction company Lend Lease.
+Construction for the arena began in February 2011 by construction company Lend Lease.
 By November 2011, building work for the roof of the arena had begun, which was completed by April 2013.
 The arena's signature translucent outer cushions were installed in May 2013, along with the seating inside of the arena, marking construction of the arena completed, taking two years to complete.